minetest-mods/vehicle_mash/README.md

 # Vehicle Mash [![Build status](https://github.com/Panquesito7/vehicle_mash/workflows/build/badge.svg)](https://github.com/Panquesito7/vehicle_mash/actions)

-- Current version: 2.2
+- Current version: 2.2.1
 - By [blert2112](https://github.com/blert2112), and improvements by [Panquesito7](https://github.com/Panquesito7).

 A merge of all the vehicles from:
-- "Cars" by Radoslaw Slowik.
+* "Cars" by Radoslaw Slowik.
-- "Mesecars" by paramat.
+* "Mesecars" by paramat.
-- "Car" by Esteban.
+* "Car" by Esteban.
-- "Boats" by PilzAdam.
+* "Boats" by PilzAdam.
-- "Hovercraft" by Stuart Jones.
+* "Hovercraft" by Stuart Jones.

 - 30 vehicles currently.
-- Certain vehicles can now carry passengers.
-Currently one passenger max.
+- All CAR01's can carry 3 passengers.

-- Disable vehicles by commenting out it's 'dofile' line in init.lua
+* Disable vehicles by going to your Minetest Settings.
-- Adding new vehicles is a simple matter of:
+* Adding new vehicles is a simple matter of:
-	- create/aquire vehicle model and textures
+	* Create/acquire vehicle model and textures.
-	- create, and name appropriately, a new .lua file for the vehicle based on one of the existing ones
+	* Create, and name appropriately, a new `.lua` file on its appropiate folder for the vehicle based on one of the existing ones.
+	* Add a setting in `settingtypes.txt` for users to enable/disable it.
-	- change settings in the file you created to reflect the new vehicle
+	* Change settings in the file you created to reflect the new vehicle.
-	- add a new line to init.lua to load the vehicle `dofile(minetest.get_modpath("vehicle_mash") .. "/NAME_OF_VEHICLE.lua")`
+	* Add a new line to `init.lua` to load the vehicle `dofile(minetest.get_modpath("vehicle_mash") .. "/NAME_OF_VEHICLE.lua")`

 ## Installation
 - Unzip the archive, rename the folder to `vehicle_mash` and place it in